yacov-boms/Chat2/README.md

 •	Ceates a TfIdf table
 •	Checks cosine similarity between the query and each of the file's sentences (it is a simple method that outperforms more advanced algorithms for small datadets)
-•	Picks the best similar sentence and sends it to the user
+•	Picks the best similar sentence and sends it to the user.